turingschool/curriculum-site/module4/projects/solo_stretch_tech/index.md

 ### Day 7

 - Repo(s): Please create your repo(s) and link them in the google sheet.
 You don't need to have any code in there yet.
+- CI/CD: Set up continuous integration on both repos.
+We recommend using Github actions or CircleCI for this
 - Project Board: You will link your project board, which should include:
   - At least 4 columns, i.e. `To Do`, `In Progress`, `In Review`, `Merged/Done`
   - At least 6 tickets, with each ticket including a user story